muziejus/javascripting-english-major/1-environment.md

 [^form-vs-content]: Of course, whether a text still means the same thing when it looks different is an unsettled question in literary study.

 [^a4]: Or A4 paper, if you’re outside the United States.

+[^atom-is-chrome]: Atom is, basically, a very customized version of Chrome that talks to a JavaScript server that you run in the background when you launch the application.

+[^overpushing]: I, personally, overpush.
+I usually commit and immediately push, which is generally fine, but it can be embarrassing sometimes.
+Also, since the default means by which Atom pushes to GitHub asks you for your username and password, it makes sense to push only every few commits or so.
+Find a balance that works for you, but remember to always finish your work before a break with a commit and a push, just in case!